SouravPaitandy/SouravPaitandy/README.md

 - 👋 Hi, I’m @SouravPaitandy
 - 👀 I’m interested in ...
-Web development
+Full Stack (MERN) Web development
 - 🌱 I’m currently learning ...
-Javascript
+MongoDB and Express.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...@paitandy_ji is my instagram profile